Diese Seite auf Deutsch: Formeln für Geschwindigkeit, Beschleunigung, Weg und Zeit

 This example shows that the above formulas can also be easily used in practice.
 You only need a stopwatch, which is available on every smartphone, and a measuring tape.

-A garden train takes 6 seconds to reach the maximum speed by uniform acceleration, covering a distance of 9 m.
-Asumed that the initial speed is 0 m/s (acceleration from standstill)
+A garden train leaves at 16:10:05 and reaches its top speed at 16:10:11.
+It covers a distance of 9 m.
+Assumed that the initial speed is 0 m / s (acceleration from standstill) and the acceleration is constant

 The time required for the acceleration process is the difference between the two times: